Annon Lee Silver: Early life and education

-On November 18, 1938, Silver was born in Sydney Mines, Cape Breton, Nova Scotia, Canada.
+On November 18, 1938, Silver was born in Glace Bay, Cape Breton, Nova Scotia, Canada.
 She was encouraged by her parents in the art of singing, having remembered her parents taking her to air force and army bases when she was aged three or four.
 Silver earned Bachelor of Music and Bachelor of Arts degrees from Mount Allison University in New Brunswick in 1958.
-She later went to the United Kingdom on both a Canada Council grant and a Beaverbook scholarship to attend the Royal College of Music in London.
+She later went to the United Kingdom on both a Canada Council grant and a Beaverbrook scholarship to attend the Royal College of Music in London.
 Silver studied under Cuthbert Smith and Maggie Teyte.
 Following her first year, she was invited to tea by Max Aitken, 1st Baron Beaverbrook and he was impressed by her aspirations and singing that he renewed Silver's scholarship for the next year.
 She supplemented her studying teaching at a London secondary school.
 Silver's abilities were noticed by the voice pedagogues Frederick Husler and Yvonne Rodd-Marling and studied under them in Darlington, England and Switzerland.